dwrobel/flatcam/README.md

 - Gerber Editor: added ability to change on the fly the aperture after one of the tools: Add Pad or Add Pad Array is activated
 - Gerber Editor: if a tool is cancelled via key shortcut ESCAPE, the selection is now deleted and any other action require a new selection
 - finished German translation (Google translated with some adjustments)
+- final fix for issue #277.
+Previous fix was applied only for one case out of three.
 - RELEASE 8.913

 12.04.2019